 Foreign Currency Translation.
 The financial statements of subsidiaries located outside of the United States are measured using the currency of the primary economic environment in which they operate as the functional currency.
 When translating into U.S. dollars, income and expense items are translated at average monthly exchange rates and assets and liabilities are translated at exchange rates in effect at the balance sheet date.
 Adjustments resulting from translating the functional currency into U.S. dollars are deferred as a component of accumulated other comprehensive income (loss) ("AOCI") in the consolidated statement of shareholders' equity.
-Net foreign currency transaction gains were approximately \$0.6 million, \$0.3 million and \$1.0 million for the years ended December 31, 2020, 2019 and 2018, respectively, and are included in other expense, net in the accompanying consolidated statement of operations.
+The impact of net foreign currency transactions was an approximate loss of \$0.9 million for the year ended December 31, 2021, and approximate gains of \$0.6 million and \$0.3 million for the years ended December 31, 2020 and 2019, respectively, and are included in other expense, net in the accompanying consolidated statement of operations.